bartbutenaers/node-red-contrib-xterm/README.md

 The node-pty pseudo terminal is written partly in the C-language, which means it needs to be compiled during installation.
 This requires the necessary build tools be installed on your system, and then it can cause a lot of headache solving all build conflichts...

 However this node uses [node-pty-prebuilt-multiarch](https://github.com/oznu/node-pty-prebuilt-multiarch), which offers prebuilt node-pty binaries for a series of operating systems and hardware architectures.
 This way you can install this node hopefully a bit easier ...

+### Hearbeat
+When a flow editor is being closed in the browser, the corresponding pseudo terminal process on the server should be stopped.
+Otherwise the pseudo terminal processes keep stacking up, and the number of pseudo terminals is limited by the host operating system.
+Since the server side cannot detect a flow editor being disconnected (see Nick's [answer](https://discourse.nodered.org/t/detect-when-flow-editor-is-closed/18357)), the sidebar tab will send a heartbeat to the server every 5 seconds.
+When such a heartbeat doesn't arrive in time, the pseudo terminal process (corresponding to the that terminal id) will be stopped automatically.

+As a result you can also *refresh* your (flow editor) browser page, without running into troubles: the old pseudo terminal process will be killed within 5 seconds if the page should get a new unique terminal id.
+And a new terminal can be started...

+If this should occur unexpected (e.g. due to network latency problems), you just need to start the terminal again.
+The *'Start'* and '*Stop*' buttons will always detect first whether a terminal is already running for this terminal id anyway ...